Top 5 Tips for Effective Teamwork

 Team members should also feel comfortable to address concerns and issues with the team.
 When different points of view exist, being able to resolve conflict positively is enormously productive, and a hallmark of effective teams.

 5. Be willing to help others

 In a team project, although you are assigned personal tasks you must remember that your overall goal is to contribute to completing the project.
 This, therefore, means that if you have finished your workload, you must be willing to help out where needed.
-This may mean contributing to tasks that are perhaps below your level, but the overall goal must be kept in mind.
+This may mean contributing to tasks that are perhaps below your level or outside your usual responsibilities, but the overall goal must be kept in mind.

 Lead your team with confidence

-If you are seeking to develop your top-level communication, management and business skills, check out AIB’s Online MBA.
-A world-class master of business administration degree, built for busy professionals who want to accelerate their career.
+If you are seeking to develop your top-level communication, management and business skills, check out the Fast-Track online MBA – a world-class master of business administration degree built for busy professionals who want to accelerate their career.

 What do you think?

 Do you have any other tips for effective teamwork that you would like to suggest?
 I welcome your thoughts or questions in our comment box below.